Hendrix-CS/csci320/projects/filesystem.md

     * Set the bit for inode 0 to 1.
     * Select its first data block.
     * Create an inode for the directory, and save it in the inode table.
+* If the file already has an inode:
+  * Use the current inode.
+  * Reset its stored-bytes and current-block to a state as if it were newly created.
+  * Clear the in-use bits for its existing data blocks, except for the first data block.
+We will continue to use that block as we start the write.
+* Otherwise:
   * Select an inode number.
   * Select a data block number for the first block.
   * Create an inode for the new file, and save it in the inode table.
   * Update the directory file with an entry for the new file.
 * Create a file table entry for the newly created file, and return the file descriptor.